Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/view-synthetic-interactions.md

 You have several options for viewing Dynamic Prerendering synthetic interactions, either aggregated or per origin.

-- **Synthetic Interactions tab** - You can view synthetic interactions for all origins or for one origin on the Synthetic Interactions tab in the web console.
+- **Synthetic Interactions tab** - You can view synthetic interactions for an origin on the Synthetic Interactions tab in the web console.
-- **REST API** - Macrometa provides several API calls that allow you to view metrics for all origins or for one origin.
+- **REST API** - Macrometa provides several API calls that allow you to view metrics for an origin.
 You can also sort and set any time frame that you need.

 ## View Synthetic Interactions